Virginia Rape Defense Lawyer

 With involuntary intoxication, the woman will argue that she didn’t know she was taking a substance that could impair her physical or mental abilities (i.e., she’s been drugged).
 This allegation in these cases usually involves a “date rape” drug (e.g., Rohypnol, GHB, ketamine), and therefore the woman could not have given her to consent to engage in sexual intercourse.

 Voluntary intoxication is the much more common scenario.
 With voluntary intoxication, the woman will typically admit to consuming alcohol.
 The prosecution will argue that the woman drank so much that she was unconscious or didn’t understand what was happening.
 The defense must be able to undercut this argument and show that the woman was able to consent.
+If you are facing charges that could result in sex offender registry listing, consulting with a sex offender registry removal lawyer can help you understand your options for potential removal from the registry.

 We can prove consent in a few different ways.
 The best way to do this is usually by focusing on the woman’s actions prior to the sexual encounter.
 Witnesses can provide testimony concerning where she was, how she was acting, and how many drinks she had.
 We can also gather surveillance footage showing where she was and how she was walking and receipts to show how many drinks she ordered.
 Other pieces of evidence can show that the woman was able to many normal activities such as order an Uber, text or chat with friends, and using social media accounts.
 It can also be extremely important to gather communications that the woman had with our client or with others about how she felt about sex with our client.